 These are chemicals that can be found in various cleaning products like disinfectants, detergents, fabric softeners, oven cleaners, all-purpose cleaners, and furniture polish.

-Try out Homemade Cleaning Solutions:
+Try out Homemade Natural Cleaning Products:

 These homemade solutions are a combination of ingredients that are commonly found under your sink or the pantry.
 Some of the most commonly used ingredients found in your home are: